Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ## Teams Router

 This router is used to manage teams.
 A team consists of a group of users which work together to reach their set goals.
 Teams can have a leader, members and pending members.
-Users can also be marked as having `None` team role, meaning they have left the team or have been rejected.
+Users can also be marked as having `NONE` team role, meaning they have left the team or have been rejected.

 ### Create a Team